stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 I could not see them, gave off the murmur of a distant, angry rabble.

-  When I reached my high residence I knew that I had passed no one during the mile&rsquo;s walk from the village, and yet there somehow lingered an impression that I had been all the while accompanied by the spirit of the lonely sea.
+  When I reached my high residence I knew that I had passed no one during the mile's walk from the village, and yet there somehow lingered an impression that I had been all the while accompanied by the spirit of the lonely sea.
 It was, I thought, personified in a shape which was not revealed to me, but which moved quietly about beyond my range of comprehension.
 It was like those actors who wait behind darkened scenery in readiness for the lines which will